k2d2o2/interpreter-skeleton/README.md

   * (Optional but maybe essential) Intellij Community Edition

 ## How to run
-  * Execute sbt/sbt.bat
+  * Execute sbt
   * Do clean or run or test
     * > run test/pa1/test2.pa1 3 5

 ## Intellij Settings
  * Install Antlr4 plugin
- * Run "./sbt compile" or "sbt.bat - compile" or "compile" using sbt shell
+ * Run "sbt compile" or "compile" using sbt shell
  * Unmark source target/scala-2.12/src_managed/main/antlr4 in File - Project Structure - Modules if you want to build project with intellij
    * you should do this job every time you refresh sbt in Intellij
  * PA1 file setting